 Old habits die hard.
-After nearly a decade of rising each morning at dawn to row, Natalie Dell tweeted on August 2, “Day 1 of post-racing bliss: awake at 5:25 a.m. like clockwork.”
+After nearly a decade of rising each morning at dawn to row, Natalie Dell tweeted last Thursday, “Day 1 of post-racing bliss: awake at 5:25 a.m. like clockwork.”
 This despite the fact that less than 24 hours earlier, Dell, a member of the U.S. women’s Olympic rowing team, had captured a bronze medal in the quadruple sculls.
 Even with the competition behind her, she found it impossible to sleep in.

 The 27-year-old grew up fishing with her father on Chesapeake Bay, but acknowledged in an interview with USA Today that rowing didn’t come naturally when she first picked up oars as an undergraduate at Penn State.
 After earning a master’s in public health at BU, Dell (SPH’09) won a spot on the U.S. women’s rowing team and spent months practicing in both sweep and sculling boats to earn a berth on the U.S. Olympic team.
 While she trained, she continued her work with veterans suffering from post-traumatic stress disorder at the Bedford VA Medical Center.